Smelt (fish): Festivals

-In the city of Inje, South Korea (Gangwon Province), an Ice Fishing Festival is held annually from January 30 to February 2 on Soyang Lake, coinciding with the smelt's yearly run into fresh water to spawn.
+In the city of Inje, South Korea (Gangwon Province), an Ice Fishing Festival is held annually from 30 January to 2 February on Soyang Lake, coinciding with the smelt's yearly run into fresh water to spawn.
 They are locally known as bing-eo (빙어) and typically eaten alive or deep-fried.

 In Finland, the province of Paltamo has yearly Norssikarnevaali festivals in the middle of May.

 For some Italians, especially from the region of Calabria, fried smelts are a traditional part of the Christmas Eve dinner consisting of multiple courses of fish.

 In 1956, the Chamber of Commerce in Kelso, Washington, declared Kelso, located on the Cowlitz River, as the "Smelt Capital of the World".
 They erected billboards proclaiming this, and held festivals for the annual smelt runs until the runs dried up.

 The village of Lewiston, New York, on the lower portion of the Niagara River, celebrates an annual two-day smelt festival the first weekend in May.
 During the festival, approximately 350 lb of smelt are battered and fried at the Lewiston Waterfront.
 The smelt samples are free during the festival and donations are welcome, as they help support programs supported by the Niagara River Anglers.
 The festival has a motto, which is a play on words: "Lewiston never smelt so good."

 Lithuania celebrates an annual weekend smelt festival in Palanga "Palangos Stinta" early every January.